chrisnoonan98675/site/xl-release/how-to/configure-ldap-security-for-xl-release.markdown

 In the `xl-release-security.xml` file, you can configure:

 * An LDAP setup in which there is not a group that contains all XL Release users
-* You want to use such a group in the default `JcrAuthenticationProvider`
+* You want to use such a group in the default `XlAuthenticationProvider`

 The code below sets up an group called `everyone` that is assigned to each user who is authenticated (the group name can be anything you want).
 You can then link this group to a XL Release role and assign 'login' privileges to it.